 Curcumin stimulates the gallbladder to produce bile, which some people think may help improve digestion.
 The German Commission E, which determines which herbs can be safely prescribed in Germany, has approved turmeric for digestive problems.
 And one double-blind, placebo-controlled study found that turmeric reduced symptoms of bloating and gas in people suffering from indigestion.

 Turmeric may help people with ulcerative colitis stay in remission.
 Ulcerative colitis is a chronic disease of the digestive tract where symptoms tend to come and go.
 In one double-blind, placebo-controlled study, people whose ulcerative colitis was in remission took either curcumin or placebo, along with conventional medical treatment, for 6 months.
-Those who took curcumin had a relapse rate much lower than those who took placebo.
+Those who took curcumin had a significantly lower relapse rate than those who took placebo.

 Turmeric does not seem to help treat stomach ulcers.
 In fact, there is some evidence that it may increase stomach acid, making existing ulcers worse.
 (See "Precautions" section.)

 Early studies suggested that turmeric may help prevent atherosclerosis, the buildup of plaque that can block arteries and lead to heart attack or stroke.
-In animal studies, an extract of turmeric lowered cholesterol levels and kept LDL "bad" cholesterol from building up in blood vessels.
+In animal studies, an extract of turmeric lowered cholesterol levels and kept LDL (bad) cholesterol from building up in blood vessels.
 Because it stops platelets from clumping together, turmeric may also prevent blood clots from building up along the walls of arteries.
-But a double-blind, placebo-controlled study found that taking curcumin, the active ingredient in turrmeric, at a dose of up to 4 g per day did not improve cholesterol levels.
+But a double-blind, placebo-controlled study found that taking curcumin, the active ingredient in turmeric, at a dose of up to 4 g per day did not improve cholesterol levels.

 Bacterial and Viral Infections

-Test tube and animal studies suggest turmeric may kill bacteria and viruses.
-But researchers don’t know whether it would work in people.
+Test tube and animal studies suggest turmeric may kill bacteria and viruses, but researchers don't know whether it would work in people.

-A relative of ginger, turmeric is a perennial plant that grows 5 - 6 feet high in the tropical regions of Southern Asia, with trumpet-shaped, dull yellow flowers.
+A relative of ginger, turmeric is a perennial plant that grows 5 to 6 feet high in the tropical regions of Southern Asia, with trumpet-shaped, dull yellow flowers.
 Its roots are bulbs that also produce rhizomes, which then produce stems and roots for new plants.
 Turmeric is fragrant and has a bitter, somewhat sharp taste.
 Although it grows in many tropical locations, the majority of turmeric is grown in India, where it is used as a main ingredient in curry.